Rethinking Impostor Syndrome™ Coach Training

 Discern themes and patterns related to impostor syndrome

-Facilitate greater client insight into the sources of their impostor feelings and a way forward to close their confidence gap
+Facilitate greater client insight into the sources of their impostor feelings with a proven way forward to close their confidence gap

 Expand your practice reach with an additional level of credibility and confidence around a high-demand area of growth

-But this is certainly not Impostor Syndrome Institute’s first training — so find out what previous trainees have said about their experience with our programs:
+Here’s a sample of what previous trainees have said about their experience with our range of training programs:

 “World class content.”